BOOK NOW

 Day 7: Madrid - Astorga - O' Cebreiro - Santiago de Compostela

 Today, you will depart Madrid and head towards the city of Santiago de Compostela.
-While in route, you will make a stop in Astorga, with a visit to the Bishop’s Palace built by Antonio Gaudi, which holds the Museum of El Camino.
-Later this afternoon, you will enter Galicia, by way of the city Lugo.
-Your first stop will be to O Cebreiro, the first village in the region of Lugo and nestled in the mountains at an altitude of 1,300 meters.
-While in O Cebreiro, you will have the opportunity to view the iconic palloza styles houses, and the site of a Eucharistic Miracle that occurred in the year 1300.
-In the evening, you will proceed to Santiago de Compostela for your dinner and overnight.
+On the way, stop in Astorga to visit the Bishop’s Palace built by Antonio Gaudi, which holds the Museum of El Camino.
+Later this afternoon, enter Galicia by way of the city of Lugo.
+Your first stop will be O’Cebreiro, the first village in the region of Lugo, nestled in the mountains at an altitude of 1,300 meters.
+In O Cebreiro, view the iconic palooza-style houses and the site of a Eucharistic Miracle, which occurred in the year 1300.
+In the evening, proceed to Santiago de Compostela for dinner and an overnight stay.

 Day 8: Santiago de Compostela